 - Sayur lodeh - mixed vegetables in a spicy coconut-milk sauce

 In addition, there are often sides of atjar tjampoer (Indonesian mixed pickles to cool the palate), serundeng (grated coconut spiked with roasted peanuts), and other sauces and condiments to overwhelm the senses.
 And don't miss spekkoek, the classic Indonesian spice cake, for dessert!

 Where Can I Order Rijsttafel in Amsterdam?

 Rijsttafel is available at virtually any Indonesian or "Indies" restaurant in Amsterdam, but naturally, the quality varies.
-See our round-up of the best Indonesian restaurants in Amsterdam for our top picks.
+See this round-up of the best Indonesian restaurants in Amsterdam for some top picks.
 One place to start: Amsterdam restaurant Tempo Doeloe (Utrechtsestraat 75) has nabbed a Michelin Bib Gourmand award - not a Michelin star, but the company's accolade for the best affordable restaurants - for its take on Dutch-Indonesian cuisine.